An income tax return is submitted from 15 February to 2 April 2018.

 - with mobile ID

-- via Internet bank – all customers of SEB Bank, Swedbank, Danske Bank, Nordea Bank, Coop Pank, LHV and Versobank who have concluded an agreement for use of the e-Tax Board/e-Customs through their internet bank
+- via Internet bank – all customers of SEB Bank, Swedbank, Danske Bank (NB!
+The bank account in Danske Bank will closed on 30 November 2018.), Nordea Bank, Coop Pank, LHV and Versobank who have concluded an agreement for use of the e-Tax Board/e-Customs through their internet bank

 Filling in the income tax return: the fields of the tax return must be filled in Estonian irrespective of the language of environment (Estonian, Russian or English).